SixiangHu/DataMan/README.md

 ### Data Cleaning

-Data cleaning have 2 functions at the moment:
+Data cleaning have 3 functions at the moment:
-* `DetMiss` : This is the function to detecting missing value in a given data frame or vector.
+* `DetMiss` : This is the function to detecting missing value in a given data frame, data.table or vector.
 * `PopMiss` : For missing values, we have choices between: deleting, and, populating with mean or mode.
 * `quickTable` : Build contingency table from given vectors.